Lisa Grimes Colleyville teacher resigns after Conservatives need to die video

 Lisa Grimes Colleyville teacher resigns after video of her saying conservative Christians need to get COVID and die goes viral on social media.
 Texas school district and parents outraged.

-A Texas middle school teacher has resigned after comments she believed to be making privately on school grounds earlier this week, went on to go viral and forcing her ouster.
+A Texas middle school teacher has resigned after comments she believed to be making privately on school grounds earlier this week, went on to go viral and led to her ouster.

 Lisa Grimes, an eighth grade discoveries and English teacher at Colleyville Middle School, had been chatting with two other colleagues in a school hallway when she stated, ‘Conservative Christians need to get COVID and die.’